What Type of Program Are you?

 Which of your programs lead to being a licensed psychologist?

-The only area that could lead to licensure as a practicing psychologist who sees clients is the Clinical area.
+The only area that could lead to licensure as a practicing psychologist who sees clients is the Clinical Science Area.
 Even then, the student must apply to the state board of licensure wherever they would like to practice.

 What are the criteria for being admitted into your program?